alexeybondarovitch/altumanalitycs/README.md

 AltumAnalytics.js is designed to collect customer data and send it to machine learning service for future processing.

-We prefere to link our library as a smart advisor called Altum.
+We prefer to associate our library with a smart advisor called Altum.

 Altum helps you measure your users, product, and business.
 It calculates statistic for your business and generate advises about your customers, provide charts and different integrations.